Accreditation and Academic Recognition

 - Any activity in the Blackboard shell for the course.
 This includes logging into the course after submitting the learning contract.
 Blackboard records logins automatically; it is this record that will be used to make the official determination of whether a student has logged into the course or not.

-If a student has "participated" in the course, any drop becomes a "drop during" (see Financial Information ) and recorded as a "W" on his or her transcript.
-The only time a "drop before" will be made is when there has been absolutely no educational activity in the course.
+If a student has "participated" in the course, a "W" is recorded on his or her transcript.
+The only time a "drop before" will be made is when there has been absolutely no educational activity in the course. (see Financial Information for refund policy)

 Given this definition of participation, we strongly suggest that students view and download the course syllabus before the course begins.